 You must present one form of valid and current identification when arriving at the test center or logging in to your online appointment.
 The name on your identification must match the name in which you registered for the exam.

-No items including reference material, calculators, pencils, pens, paper drafting supplies.
+No test-related items (including reference material, calculators, pencils, pens, paper or drafting supplies) are permitted.

-No personal items (including purses, fanny packs, food items) will be allowed in the testing room.
+No personal items (including purses, backpacks, food) are allowed in the testing room.

 Please refer to CLARB’s Orientation Guide for more information.